ChrisNGDES/chartdoktordotcom/README.md

 For the moment this is all about some remakes from DENEB tutorials found on the web.

-For more inforation see https://www.chartdoktor.com
+For more information about Chart Doktor  see https://www.chartdoktor.com